 Fragments of the administration port membrane could be dislodged into the bag after spiking.
-Use a 1.2 micron inline filter during administration of CLINOLIPID injection (alone or as part of an admixture) to remove particulate matter or micro-precipitate contamination during administration of CLINOLIPID injection (alone or as part of an admixture).
-Particulate matter > 5 microns has the capability of obstructing blood flow through capillaries, which could lead to embolism and vascular occlusion.
+Use a 1.2 micron in-line filter during administration of CLINOLIPID (alone or as part of an admixture) to remove particulate matter or micro-precipitate contamination during administration of a lipid injection (alone or as part of an admixture).
+Particulate matter greater than 5 microns has the capability of obstructing blood flow through capillaries, which could lead to embolism and vascular occlusion.
 Do not use filters of less than 1.2 micron pore size with lipid emulsions.

 Important Administration Instructions

 Before opening the overwrap, check the color of the oxygen indicator.
 Compare color of the indicator to the reference color printed next to the OK symbol depicted in the printed area of the indicator label.
 Do not use the product if the color of the oxygen absorber/indicator does not correspond to the reference color printed next to the OK symbol.

 After opening the bag, use the contents immediately and discard unused portion.